Official State of Rhode Island website

 In general, water quality conditions in the Bay from the north, where the tributaries and wastewater treatment facilities empty into the Bay, to the south, where the Bay opens into Rhode Island Sound.
 In general, during summer months stations in better waters will report lower readings for temperature and chlorophyll and higher for dissolved oxygen.
 Such waters are less likely to suffer algae bloom problems and fish kills.
 For specific water quality conditions, between Memorial Day and Columbus Day each year, please refer to the water quality report.

-Publications and Reports - Here are a list of references and links to reports that have been published using NBFSMN data:
+(A list of references and links to reports that have been published using NBFSMN data)